keruru-amuri/task_timebooking/README.md

 # Timebooking Helper

-A complete Flutter web application with Node.js backend for creating timebooking XML files.
+A complete SvelteKit web application with Node.js backend for creating timebooking XML files.
 The app is mobile-friendly and designed to run in web browsers, especially on mobile devices.

 ## 🏗️ Architecture